Memories Are Made in the Kitchen

 From the memories stirred up by cooking and eating, to the traditions that are adapted over time, visitors are invited to reflect on the experiences of a wide range of communities.
 Through stories, photographs, artifacts, and kitchen objects, this exhibition highlights how the preparation and sharing of food can hold powerful memories and help shape new ones.

-Memories are Made in the Kitchen was developed in collaboration with over 70 community participants who shared their stories and offered a glimpse into their kitchens.
+Memories Are Made in the Kitchen was developed in collaboration with over 100 community participants who shared their stories and offered a glimpse into their kitchens.

 Exhibition highlights